OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 [Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
 Then, clearly describe the main question or problem your project is designed to solve.]

 This project analyses topics in the “ExplainLikeImFive” subreddit to understand community interests and sentiments through topic extraction and sentiment evaluation.
-Additionally, it incorporates network analysis to examine the connections and interactions between topics and sentiments among authors in the same subreddit.
+It then combines findings from the previous two text-analysis techniques (Topic Modeling and Sentiment Analysis) to infer also non-textual properties of the dataset (e.g. general behaviors of users online).

 ## Dataset